somefoo/t9_word_ranking/README.md

 The ranking information is based on word frequencies as obtained from books.
 For example from the Gutenberg [project](https://www.gutenberg.org/).

 Can be with the Android application [TraditionalT9](https://github.com/Clam-/TraditionalT9).
-Using the ranked dictionaries in gutenberg/updated_files/*/ present a vast improvement over the default dictionary used by TraditionalT9!
+The ranked dictionaries in gutenberg/updated_files/*/ present a vast improvement over the default dictionary used by TraditionalT9!